wikisecurity/piiscan/README.md

 # What Data Does It Find?

-piiscan detects common types of sensitive information, including:
+piiscan detects common types of sensitive personal data in plain text, including:
 - National ID, passport, and driver’s license numbers
 - Credit card and bank account numbers
 - Email addresses, phone numbers, and postal addresses